judeGibbons/propeller-page-build/README.md

 This is webpage built from a [layered Photoshop file provided](index.jpg).

-The current status is the basic page layout, including background images and type.
-I will be adding functionality such as a carousel and rollovers for some of the elements.
+The current status is the basic page layout, background images, type and rollover states for some of the elements.
+I will be adding a carousel with JavaScript functionality.

 The code is completely handwritten with no use of libraries, frameworks or preprocessors.
 I have tried to use a BEM-style naming convention.